OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 - Add all Vehicles to Traders secret stash locked behind high Bartering.
 - Reduced the Economic Value of vehicles... so they don't cost 350,000 dukes.

-Include Bedroll to traders sell list.
+Add Bedroll to traders sell list.
 Also, LandClaim Block (rarely).

-Included other simple fixes (like previouly broken upgrades and repairing) from my Home Depot Mod.
+Add other simple fixes (like previouly broken upgrades and repairing) from my Home Depot Mod.

 HOW TO INSTALL